 - Introducing new partners or shareholders from within your family (possibly with different share classes or using a trust to hold their shares or interest).

 See Business Property Relief and Agricultural Property Relief.
-We can arrange a consultation with Wilson Nesbitt senior partner Gilbert Nesbitt who specialises in Inheritance Tax planning.
+We can arrange a consultation with a partner or our tax director who specialise in Inheritance Tax planning.

 When you make a Will you should also consider making an Enduring Power of Attorney in case you lose mental capacity either through accident or illness in later life.
 You can appoint an attorney to make decisions on your behalf about your finances.
 You have to make an Enduring Power of Attorney when you have mental capacity (you can’t make it after you lose mental capacity) so making an Enduring Power of Attorney when you are making your Will makes sense.